AlphaBeta906/UUN/src/docs/world/dwerbia/index.md

 ## Abstract
 **Darker Werbia** is an alternate timeline of <a href="/docs/world/werbia/">Werbia</a>; if it branched from Werbia is unknown.
 The world was found on September 4th, 1998; research started on December 23rd, 1998, and ended on February 7th, 1999.

 On May 17th, 2000, a television hijacking was successfully attempted by Ikrayi, one of the nations central to Darker Werbia.
 The content of the message was a threat to bomb the UUN headquarters in Aztrax, Werbia, The Darkest World, Ralphat and Alphat respectively, with the end showing a list of frequencies.
+No action was taken by the UUN however buildings were evacuated.

-On May 1st, 2000, the UUN headquarters in Alphat exploded, with twenty-seven people injured and three deaths.
+On May 1st, 2000, the UUN headquarters in Alphat exploded during evacuation, with twenty-seven people injured and three deaths.
 Ikrayi terrorists[^1] attempted to bomb Werbia, however the building was evacuated.

+Peace negotiations ended started on May 5th, 2000, and ended on May 21st, 2000, with no agreements.
+On July 9th, 2000, by direct order initiated by S/RES/0007, a special military operation.

 <hr>
 <a href="/docs/world/dwerbia/transcript-1">➥ Kelais Update 1</a>